Join the Alberta Fire Chiefs Association Today

 Lists of current Fire Chiefs and/or AFCA members are available to them--current AFCA Membership is currently more than 500 individuals and companies.

-Advertising and promotional opportunities are available to Trade Members and other organizations via AFCA Size Up—the Association's quarterly newsletter AFCAWorld, the AFCA's website.
-AFCA Size Up is published quarterly.
-It contains articles and information submitted by and pertinent to the AFCA membership.
-Regional Directors offer updates on regional meetings and other activities in their region.
+Advertising and promotional opportunities are available to Trade Members and other organizations via the AFCA magazine "the Responder".
+This twice annual publication is distributed to all fire departments and municipalities in the 4 western provinces.
+It contains articles and information submitted by and pertinent to the Canadian Fire Service.

 Join AFCA Today!
 New Members are Welcome